 Square or rectangular in shape and is without the typical facets found in a Victorian conservatory.
 The Edwardian conservatory style, in all its simplicity, allows the occupant to clearly see the exterior of the house, providing an indoor – outdoor experience.

 Edwardian conservatories are available in a range of different build types.
-The style you choose will of course be entirely dependent on your property size and space:
+The style you choose will of course be entirely dependent on your property size and space, and will affect your Edwardian conservatory prices:

-Let’s look in more detail at some of the choices you’ll need to make when designing your Edwardian conservatory.
+Let’s look in more detail at some of the design choices you’ll need to make when getting your Edwardian conservatory prices.

 The traditional Edwardian conservatory is built using a dwarf brick wall around the bottom, upon which will rest the UPVC framed windows.